Discovery of the neutron: Problems of the nuclear electrons hypothesis

-By about 1930 it was generally recognized that it was difficult to reconcile the proton–electron model for nuclei with the Heisenberg uncertainty relation of quantum mechanics.
+By about 1930, it was generally recognized that it was difficult to reconcile the proton–electron model for nuclei with the Heisenberg uncertainty relation of quantum mechanics.
 This relation, Δx⋅Δp ≥ 1/2ħ, implies that an electron confined to a region the size of an atomic nucleus typically has a kinetic energy of about 40 MeV, which is larger than the observed energy of beta particles emitted from the nucleus.
 Such energy is also much larger than the binding energy of nucleons, which Aston and others had shown to be less than 9 MeV per nucleon.

 In 1927, Charles Ellis and W. Wooster at the Cavendish Laboratory measured the energies of β-decay electrons.
 They found that the distribution of energies from any particular radioactive nuclei was broad and continuous, a result that contrasted notably with the distinct energy values observed in alpha and gamma decay.
-Further, the continuous energy distribution seemed to indicate that energy was not conserved by this "nuclear electrons" process.
-Indeed, in 1929 Bohr proposed to modify the law of energy conservation to account for the continuous energy distribution.
-The proposal earned the support of Werner Heisenberg.
+Furthermore, the continuous energy distribution seemed to indicate that energy was not conserved by this "nuclear electrons" process.
+In 1929, Bohr proposed to modify the law of energy conservation to account for the continuous energy distribution, a proposal that earned the support of Werner Heisenberg.
 Such considerations were apparently reasonable, inasmuch as the laws of quantum mechanics had so recently overturned the laws of classical mechanics.

-While all these considerations did not "prove" an electron could not exist in the nucleus, they were confusing and challenging for physicists to interpret.
+While all of these considerations did not "prove" an electron could not exist in the nucleus, they were confusing and challenging for physicists to interpret.
 Many theories were invented to explain how the above arguments could be wrong.
-In his 1931 monograph, Gamow summarized all these contradictions, marking the statements regarding electrons in the nucleus with warning symbols.
+In his 1931 monograph, Gamow summarized all of these contradictions, marking the statements regarding electrons in the nucleus with warning symbols.